- Hadron Structure

-Are articles presenting original and new developments of particle detectors, readout electronics, computational methods, theoretical frameworks or analysis tools.
+Are articles presenting original and new developments in particle detectors, readout electronics, computational methods, theoretical frameworks or analysis tools.
 An important subgroup consists of articles detailing specific aspects of importance to understanding and assessing either the formalism outlined in a theoretical or computational paper, or the analytical tools that lead to the physics results presented in experimental collaboration papers.
 A direct relevance to physics topics within the “Aims and Scopes” must be demonstrated.
 Technical details (including but not limited to construction drawings, electronic circuit diagrams or computer codes) may be added as electronic-only supplementary material.

 Are by invitation only through the Editorial Board.
 There is no general limit to the overall length -- they may contain, but should not be restricted to, original work.
 Reviews, when addressing also non-specialist audiences, will benefit from a sufficient amount of introductory resp. background material in order to strengthen their pedagogical aspects.
 Reviews will fall into one of the following categories:

 1) Comprehensive reviews of major topics within the "Aims and Scope" of EPJA.
 Their primary assets will be pedagogical exposition, synthesis of key developments, and the inclusion of a definitive and representative bibliography.